qcscine/molassembler/NOTES.rst

 Future
 ------

-- current constructors of UpperTriangular force you to specify the size of the resulting matrix, but it could be inferred from the size of the array used for construction (and checked for correctness!)
 - More vector operations?
 - Add more trig, inverse trig
 - UpperTriangularMatrix could be way more useful -> add functionality